Errors and Omissions Insurance

 What does the term Prior Acts mean?

-Prior Acts refers to your professional activities that were performed prior to binding of coverage through a policy.
-Coverage can extend to claims first made against you during the policy period arising from alleged acts which took place prior to the date that the policy came into effect.
-However, the policy will exclude any prior and/or pending litigation or prior knowledge of any claim or circumstance(s) that could give rise to a claim, and requires that an advisor has uninterrupted coverage (i.e. a gap in coverage may negate prior acts coverage).
+Prior Acts refers to your professional activities that were performed prior to the binding of coverage through a policy.
+The policy can exclude any prior and/or pending litigation or prior knowledge of any claim or circumstance(s) that could give rise to a claim, and requires that a professional or firm have uninterrupted coverage (i.e. a gap in coverage may negate prior acts coverage).
 This is achieved by acknowledging a “retroactive date”.

 What is a Retroactive Date?

 A retroactive date is a provision found in many claims made and reported policies that eliminates coverage for prior acts that occurred prior to a specified date.
 The retroactive date (if applicable) reflects the earliest date for which an Insurer will provide coverage.